sbramwel/restaurant-page/README.md

 **Tech used:** HTML, CSS, JavaScript, Bootstrap

 ## Lessons Learned:
-Color schemes like orange and white stand out and are more ascethically pleasing.
+Color schemes like orange and white stand out and are more  ascetically  pleasing.
 Having the right size photos of food images as well as vibrant images of food can draw a customer in.